John Meyendorff: Affiliations

 A member of several professional associations, Meyendorff served during different periods as President of the Orthodox Theological Society in America, President of the American Patristic Association, and a member of the executive committee, U.S. Committee for Byzantine Studies.
 He was a Fellow of the National Endowment for the Humanities (1976–77), and a Guggenheim Fellow (1981).

 During his service at the seminary, he held the positions of librarian, director of studies, and was long-time editor of St Vladimir's Theological Quarterly.
 His service to the church included positions as chairman of the Department of External Affairs of the Orthodox Church in America, as advisor to the Holy Synod, and as editor of the monthly newspaper The Orthodox Church.

 As a representative of the Orthodox Church, he participated in the activities of the World Council of Churches, having been Chairman of the Commission on Faith and Order (1967–75) and a member of the Central Committee.
 Committed particularly to inter-Orthodox unity and cooperation, he was one of the founders and the first general secretary of Syndesmos (World Fellowship of Orthodox Youth Organizations), and served later as its president.

 Awards

 Meyendorff held honorary doctorates from the University of Notre Dame and General Theological Seminary, and was a Corresponding Fellow of the British Academy.

 Meyendorff was a Senior Fellow at Dumbarton Oaks.
-The Diploma of Honorary Member of the Leningrad Theological Academy was bestowed upon Fr John in May 1990.
+The Diploma of Honorary Member of the Leningrad Theological Academy was given to Meyendorff in May 1990.
 In June 1991, Fr John was awarded the Order of St Vladimir, 2nd Class, by Aleksy II, Patriarch of Moscow and All Russia.

 Legacy

-From 9–11 February 2012, an International Conference "The Legacy of Fr John Meyendorff, Scholar and Churchman (1926-1992)" was held at the St. Sergius Institute in Paris, to honour the 20th anniversary of the passing away of Protopresbyter John Meyendorff.
+From 9–11 February 2012, an International Conference "The Legacy of Fr John Meyendorff, Scholar and Churchman (1926-1992)" was held at the St. Sergius Institute in Paris, to honour the 20th anniversary of the death of Protopresbyter John Meyendorff.
 (Note: For a complete description of the international conference, including the detailed program and official report, visit the Website of St. Sergius Orthodox Theological Institute and the Conference blog.)